-The Fisher Student Center was renovated in the fall of 2013 and has lounges and study corners; meeting rooms; dining facilities offering diverse food items from pizza to ice cream, snacks, sandwiches, and sundries; socializing space; a variety of student services; the bookstore; and student organization offices.
+The Michael E '67 and Karen L Fisher Student Center was renovated in the fall of 2013.
+In addition to spaces for socializing, it features lounges and study corners; meeting rooms; dining facilities offering diverse food items from pizza to ice cream, and sandwiches to sundries.
+The information desk provides services including IDs, binding, scanning, passport photos, dry cleaning, and more.
+The Fisher Center is also home to the bookstore and student organization offices.